 Yo-yo deals work like bait and switch traps.
 They are unethical because they consist of deception.

 How does a yo-yo deal work?
 A potential buyer walks into a car dealership and spots a car she likes.
 The car salesman informs her that she can get a really good financing deal.
 Excited, she quickly fills out the necessary forms and drives home in a new car.
+For those of you who do not have a w2 job but work self-employed, this is an especially dangerous trick to watch out for.

 After a couple of weeks, the dealership calls the buyer with bad news.
 The car salesman informs her that her original car financing plan fell through because she had a low credit rating.
 In order to maintain her new vehicle, she needs to agree to an expensive car refinancing deal.